 Charitable Gift Annuity

-With a Gift Annuity, your donation of cash or securities not only supports BGEA, it provides you with regular payments over your lifetime.
-The size of these fixed payments is based on, among other factors, the size of your gift and your age at the time of the gift.
-Payments can be deferred, allowing for a larger charitable deduction and greater Annuity benefits.
+With an Annuity, a donation of cash, securities or other property not only supports the Billy Graham Evangelistic Association, it establishes a lifetime of fixed payments to you and/or your loved one.
+The dollar amount of those payments is based upon several factors: the size of your gift, your age at the time of the gift and when you schedule payments to begin.
+Payments can be deferred, allowing for a larger charitable deduction and greater annuity benefits.

-Gift Annuities provide substantial tax advantages and flexibility.
-You receive a tax deduction the year your gift is made, and a portion of Annuity payments are nontaxable.
-Because Annuities cannot be legally changed, great care should be taken to ensure that you have other means to meet any emergency needs.
+Gift Annuities provide substantial tax advantages.
+You receive a tax deduction the year your gift is made, and a portion of your annuity payments are nontaxable.
+However, because Annuities cannot be legally changed, great care should be taken to ensure that you have other resources to meet any future emergency needs.

 Charitable Remainder Unitrust